NARBONA AT COCOWALK

 Would you eat here?

-NARBONA AT COCOWALK looks fairly solid on paper.
-Would you eat here?
+NARBONA AT COCOWALK has some meaningful issues on record.
+Would you still eat here?

 One vote per device.
 Results update after you vote.